To return from any entry to the top of this page, click any date on the left

 No one does planning applications better than fromthemurkydepths so there is little to add to his report of The East Side Centre planning application which has surfaced today.

 I too like the curved building at the corner of Highland Road and Albion Road but not at all sure of the remaining half dozen blocks.
 Mr. Murky describes them as lumpen and grey which seems to be a reasonable description.
-Viewed from Sainsbury’s I would go as far as saying unattractive, the styles vary from one block to the next.
+Viewed from Sainsbury’s I would go as far as saying ugly, the styles vary from one block to the next.

 Bexley Council will be anxious to give approval as soon as they can for the £790,000 Council Tax income and the £7·3 million of various one off levies.